HsiangHung/Machine_Learning_Note/Clustering/DBSCAN/README.md

 ### 1.1 Choosing Epsilon

+The selection of eps is extremely important.
+Therefore, we need more efficient schemes to determine the value of eps.

 ### 1.1.1 Find Elbow Point

 The Stackover flow blog, [find the "elbow point" on an optimization curve with Python](https://stackoverflow.com/questions/51762514/find-the-elbow-point-on-an-optimization-curve-with-python), suggests to implement [Kneedle algorithm](https://kneed.readthedocs.io/en/stable/parameters.html) find the "elbow point" on an optimization curve with Python.